 Samaipata was occupied in the 14th century by the Inca, who made it a provincial capital.
-This is confirmed by the excavation: a large central square with monumental public buildings around it and terracing of the neighboring hillsides for agriculture.
+The excavation confirms a large central square with monumental public buildings and terracing of the neighboring hillsides for agriculture.

 This is characteristic of this type of Inca settlement.
 It formed a bulwark against the incursions of the warlike Chiriguanos of the Chaco region in the 1520s.

-The strategic location of the Fuerte de Samaipata site, which had attracted the Inca to it, was also recognized by the Spaniards.
-The silver mines of the Cerro Rico at Potosi began to be worked in 1545.
+The Spaniards also recognized the strategic location of the Fuerte de Samaipata site, which had attracted the Inca to it.
+As a result, the silver mines of the Cerro Rico at Potosí began to be worked in 1545.

 The Ceremonial Center consists of a huge monolithic rock of red sandstone composition of dimensions 220 m (656 ft) long and approximately 60 m (197 ft) wide.
-It is entirely sculpted with a variety of animal representations, geometric shapes, niches, channels, containers of great religious significance and executed by skilled craftsmen and sculptors, with great mastery of the stone.
+It is entirely sculpted with various animal representations, geometric shapes, niches, channels, and containers of great religious significance and executed by skilled craftsmen and sculptors with great mastery of the stone.

 Further to the east is a structure that probably represents the head of a feline.
-Most of the southern face of the rock was originally dominated by a series of at least five temples or sanctuaries; of which only the niches cut into their walls survive.
+Most of the southern face of the rock was initially dominated by a series of at least five temples or sanctuaries, of which only the niches cut into their walls survive.